 Local developer Jordan Schnitzer donated $1.97 million for the plaza and asked that it be named for his maternal grandparents, Simon and Helen Director.
 Simon immigrated from Russia and arrived in Portland in 1910, while Helen came from Poland in 1915.
 The pair met in Portland in 1915 and had three daughters, June, Ruth and Arlene.
 (Arlene is the namesake for the nearby Arlene Schnitzer Concert Hall.)

-Located in the heart of downtown Portland, the city’s “living room” hosts hundreds of events each year.
+Located in the heart of downtown Portland, the city’s “living room” is close to shopping, restaurants, and hotels, and hosts hundreds of events each year.